Jack23162329/piper1-gpl/README.md

 ``` sh
 pip install sherpa-onnx==1.12.5
 ```
-8. then we are able to create test.wav file for testing our voice model.
+8. Then we are able to create test.wav file for testing our voice model.